SuperBeastsAI/ComfyUI-SuperBeasts/README.md

 - 27/03/24: Released and also pushed an update to resolve batched images for videos etc

 ---
-# Super Beasts Custom Models (and nodes)
+# Super Pop Color Adjustment (SuperBeasts.AI)

 ![SPCA-Header](examples/SPCA-Header.webp)

-## Super Pop Color Adjustment (SuperBeasts.AI)

 Bring the **SuperBeasts “pop”** to any image in one click.
-Months of solo R&D, hundreds of hand‑tuned colour‑grade examples, and a custom residual CNN trained to push **vibrant palette, deep blacks, crisp highlights, and HDR bite** with ease.
+Months of solo R&D, hundreds of hand‑tuned colour‑grade examples, and a custom residual color correction model trained to push **vibrant palette, deep blacks, crisp highlights, and HDR bite** with ease.

 ### Why I built it
 Everything I post gets graded: lift blacks, pull whites, bend curves, punch colour.
 Existing auto tools (and many AI outputs — looking at you, muddy yellow “whites”) just weren’t landing, especially across batches or iterative generations.
 Training my own lightweight correction model let me reclaim hours of post and lock in a consistent SuperBeasts look I could reuse — and share.